Digital Rights Management, Meet Digital Asset Management

-Digital rights management (DRM) is how you control access to copyrighted assets.
-This can include your own assets and branding, but it can also relate to other entity’s rights.
-For example, digital rights management can ensure that assets related to a spokesperson, a musician, or the branding of a company you’ve partnered with are all used the way they should be.
+Digital rights management (DRM) is how organizations control access to copyrighted digital assets.
+This can include assets around a brand's identity, or it can also relate to tracking the rights of licensed digital files or marketing materials.
+Digital rights management ensures that assets related to a spokesperson, musician, or company branding are used correctly.

-Let’s say you have an image in your digital asset management system.
-That one image can have multiple digital rights issues at play.
+For those that don't know how DRM works, let's provide an example.
+Let’s say you have an image in your digital asset management (DAM) software.
+That one image can have multiple digital rights (DR) issues at play.
 For example:

-- The image is part of a top-secret campaign that can only be seen by a few people prior to its release date.
+• The image is part of a top-secret campaign that can only be seen by a few team members prior to its release date.

-If your DAM has digital rights management features, you can organize your assets and protect them at the same time.
+If your DAM software has DRM features, you can organize your assets and protect them at the same time to increase productivity and maintain brand consistency.

 Brand security